Document intake pipelines

 One AI use case, scoped against your Three-Horizon allocation, built to production in 60-90 days.
 Your team owns the eval suite, the runbook, and the on-call after handoff.
 Not an automation shop.
 Not a freelance build.

-Scoped builds are owned by your team after I leave.
-The build is model-agnostic by default, structured around patterns I ship in Baxie production today.
-If your use case isn't on the list, ask.
+Owned by your team after I leave.
+Model-agnostic by default, structured around patterns I ship in Baxie today.
+If your use case isn't listed, ask.
 The patterns transfer.

 Turn PDFs, emails, and images into typed, validated data.